ncase/anxiety/scenes/act4.md

 `hong({ body:"hands_1" })`

-h: Picking up a free meditation habit, watching videos on evidence-based mental health...
+h: Building habits like meditation, sleeping well, chatting regularly with friends, learning new things...

 `hong({ body:"hands_2" })`

-h: Borrowing a library book on Cognitive Behavioral Therapy or Acceptance & Commitment Therapy...
+h: Going to a library to borrow workbooks for evidence-based psychotherapies...

 `hong({ body:"one_up" })`